promiselxg/appwrite-hashnode-may-hackathon/README.md

 In the upload phone numbers section(as seen in the attached image), the initial plan was for the user to select the contacts(stored as a .
 CSV file) enter the country code, and click on the submit button, this would use [appwrites](https://appwrite.io) `Storage` service to upload and store the file. then when the owner of the application choose to send a bulk SMS, the application will read through the uploaded contact and send the message to the supplied phone numbers.
 I was able to upload it to appwrite cloud but reading the uploaded file became a challenge, this was because there was no generated URL that i can use to pass to my application as the only possible option was for me to first download the file then read through it.
 In the end, I had to discard the option of uploading the file to storage but instead read through the selected file and store the values in Appwrite `Database` instead.

 ```
-NB: SMS delivery is not applicable to US,UK, and Canada Phone numbers.
+NB: SMS delivery is currently limited to Nigerian Phone Numbers.

 ```